 The guest list

 Traditional etiquette advises that any wedding guest traveling from out of town be invited to the rehearsal dinner.
 However, that is not practical for most couples.
 “These days, domestic destination weddings are so common that half of the guest list would qualify as out-of-town guests,” says Gernhauser, adding that most couples are not interested in hosting a rehearsal dinner that would rival the size of the wedding itself.
-While it’s up to you to decide how many guests to include, just make sure your immediate family (parents, siblings, grandparents) as well as your wedding party are there.
+While it’s up to you to decide how many guests to include, this is a good starting point for your rehearsal dinner guest list:

 Rehearsal dinner invitations